Survey Finds Higher Risk Of Stroke Among E-Cigarette Users

 The findings haven't been published in a peer-reviewed scientific journal, but Ndunda says the researchers plan on submitting their results soon.

-"These results are important as they qualitatively and quantitatively agree with previous studies," says Stanton Glantz, a tobacco and e-cigarette researcher at University of California, San Francisco who wasn't involved in this work but did publish another study that linked e-cigarette use to higher risk of heart attack.
+"These results are important as they qualitatively and quantitatively agree with previous studies," says Stanton Glantz, a tobacco and e-cigarette researcher at University of California, San Francisco, who wasn't involved in this work but did publish another study that linked e-cigarette use to higher risk of heart attack.
 "The fact that the stroke and heart attack risk factors are not that different is also the same pattern you see with cigarette smoking, which adds extra weight to this study too."

 However, many e-cigarette users also smoke conventional cigarettes.